Bachelor of Medical Science and Doctor of Medicine (MD)

 The MOnash MMI consists of eight interview stations.
 At each station, the applicant will be interviewed for eight minutes followed by two minutes for scoring and changeover (tha is, 10 minutes per station) with a 'circuit’ taking 90-100 minutes to complete.
 Applicants will be invited via email to attend the MMI which will be held at Clayton campus.

 The MMI format allows the Faculty to determine which applicants possess the personal qualities required to succeed in the MD program as well as the qualities that we are looking for in health care professionals.

 The Direct Entry Bachelor of Medical Science and Doctor of Medicine (MD) offered at Clayton Campus, is only available to applicants who have completed Year 12 studies (or VCE equivalent) no more than two years prior, and have not commenced other studies at a tertiary level during that time.
 Applicants who have commenced tertiary study, including AQF Level Certificate IV and above, are ineligible to apply for this course and should consider the graduate entry program.
 The course is 5 years in duration and there is only one intake per year, which is in February.
 Applicants must submit their preferences to the Victorian Tertiary Admissions Centre (VTAC) by the timely application closing date.
 The Medicine program at Monash cannot be added after the close of timely applications.
 Applicants who remove Medicine from their preferences after the close of timely applications will not be able to add it back into their preference and will not be eligible to be considered further for the course.

-- ATAR of at least 90 or Year 12 equivalent
+- ATAR of at least 90 or Year 12 equivalent, English and Chemistry

 - Monash Interview, MMI style questions.
 If you have or expecting to receive an interview offer for Monash University then you should consider enroling into NIE Monash MMI Interview Preparation Workshop.